 All PVH associates are required to complete compliance and ethics training, which includes the review and certification of our core policies, upon hire and annually thereafter.
 The Company may take disciplinary action against any associate who violates any of our policies, guidelines or otherwise fails to uphold our moral, legal or ethical standards.
-Additionally, in fiscal 2022, we conducted mandatory modern slavery training for selected associates involved in supply and procurement-related activities.
+Additionally, selected associates involved in supply and procurement-related activities are required to attend mandatory modern slavery training.
 Members of our CR team and other PVH associates attend external training programs and seminars on social compliance issues, including forced and child labor.